 Suffice to say that on February 7th, I cc'd my FOIL appeal to the seven original commissioners, excepting Vice-Chair Austin whose e-mail address I do not have, plus to the two new commissioners, Whittingham and Carabello.
 Assumedly they all would have concerned themselves as to the response.
 It came on February 17th from your FOIL appeals officer St. John- a high-ranking JCOPE holdover that Berland would days later elevate as the Commission's general counsel.
 According to St. John, the records I had requested "simply do not exist and, therefore, cannot be provided".
-As to the only record he furnished, it was the conflict-of-interest protocol for Commission's July 8, 2022 Day 1 to conceal JCOPE's corruption in handling complaints of which they were part.9
+As to the only record he furnished, it was the conflict-of-interest protocol for Commission staff that Berland, St. John, and other staff had flagrantly violated from the Commission's July 8, 2022 Day 1 to conceal JCOPE's corruption in handling complaints of which they were part.

-I conclude with a procedural suggestion with respect to your letters "closing" complaints on alleged votes by the Commission - and other dispositions that are not, in fact, by votes of the Commission, namely that your letters indicate 30 days in which a complainant may seek reconsideration, similar to what is provided by the Appellate Division Rules pertaining to its attorney grievance committee procedures.10 Certainly, inasmuch as your dispositions of FOIL requests include, as required, that there is 30 days within which to seek an appeal, there should be an appeal/reconsideration procedure for complaints.
+I conclude with a procedural suggestion with respect to your letters "closing" complaints on alleged votes by the Commission - and other dispositions that are not, in fact, by votes of the Commission, namely that your letters indicate 30 days in which a complainant may seek reconsideration, similar to what is provided by the Appellate Division Rules pertaining to its attorney grievance committee procedures.
+Certainly, inasmuch as your dispositions of FOIL requests include, as required, that there is 30 days within which to seek an appeal, there should be an appeal/reconsideration procedure for complaints.